 It can be very difficult for victims and their families to receive financial compensation following a hit-and-run accident, especially when the at-fault driver is never found.
 Auto insurance policies may cover some expenses from hit-and-run damages, but deductibles or policy limits usually apply.
 Unless the hit-and-run driver is eventually found, a victim may not be fully compensated, even when the accident wasn’t his or her fault.

 In the event that the hit-and-run driver is eventually apprehended and has auto insurance, a victim may be able to recoup their deductible costs.
-However, many drivers who flee from the scene of a car accident are uninsured or underinsured, leaving a victim with no legal recourse for recovering damages.
+However, many drivers who flee from the scene of a Omaha car accident are uninsured or underinsured, leaving a victim with no legal recourse for recovering damages.

-If you’ve been the victim of a hit-and-run driver, you may need to file a civil personal injury claim to receive compensation for your pain and suffering, medical bills, future lost wages, and other damages.
+If you’ve been the victim of a hit-and-run driver, you may need to file a civil Omaha personal injury lawsuit to receive compensation for your pain and suffering, medical bills, future lost wages, and other damages.
 Contact the Omaha personal injury attorneys at Berry Law.
 They can protect your interests and help fight for the justice you deserve following a hit-and-run accident.

 What is a Hit and Run Car Accident?